VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

 ## Wait, why do we need all these plugins?

-Out of the box neovim offers the tools to start and query a language server but it doesn't have any opinion on how we should use them.
-Enter [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig), with it neovim can scan the "root directory" of a project and choose which language server you configured should be initialiazed.
+Out of the box Neovim offers the tools to start and query a language server but it doesn't have any opinion on how we should use them.
+Enter [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig), with it Neovim can scan the "root directory" of a project and choose which language server you configured should be initialiazed.

 And then we have [nvim-cmp](https://github.com/hrsh7th/nvim-cmp), the autocompletion plugin.
-I think the completions provided by neovim are good enough but the thing is it requires a fair amount of manual intervention.
+I think the completions provided by Neovim are good enough but the thing is it requires a fair amount of manual intervention.
 Modern code editors have all this automated in a way that feels more intuitive, this is what nvim-cmp offers.
-We can have that smart autocompletion in neovim.
+We can have that smart autocompletion in Neovim.

 Now you know the why, let's move on to the how.

 ## Requirements

-* Neovim v0.7 or greater.
+* Neovim v0.8 or greater is recommended. v0.7 can work too, with a few tweaks.
 * An LSP server.
 * Install [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
 * Install plugins for autocompletion: